Dingxi metro station

 Dingxi (頂溪, formerly transliterated as Tinghsi Station until 2003) is a metro station in New Taipei, Taiwan served by the Taipei Metro.
+It is a station on Zhonghe–Xinlu line.

 Station overview

 This two-level, underground station has an island platform and two exits.

 The area above ground is currently being changed into a new lion-grade building.

 History

 The station got its current name on 27 February 2011.
 This was the result of a reorganization on 25 December 2010, when the territory was incorporated into New Taipei.
 Service began with the opening of the Zhonghe Line.
 Another accessibility elevator was opened at exit 1; it was completed after a year of construction.